-The area of object grasping covers several problems: grasp stability analysis, data-driven grasp synthesis and planning, object and task representation, grasp adaptation [6], [10], [12] etc. Although each of these have been studied extensively during the past couple of decades there are rather few systems that have addressed grasp synthesis and in-hand grasp adaptation in an integrated manner.
+The area of robotic grasping includes problems such as grasp stability analysis, grasp synthesis and hand kinematics, object and task representation, grasp adaptation [6], [10], [12] etc. Although each of these have been studied extensively during the past couple of decades there are rather few systems that have addressed grasp synthesis and in-hand grasp adaptation in an integrated manner.

-In terms of object representation, there are many examples of works that rely on encoding shape properties of objects: Reeb Graph [13], Medial Axis [14], [15], hierarchical box decomposition [16], super-quadrics [17]-[20].
+In terms of object representation for grasping, there are many examples of works that rely on encoding shape properties of objects: Reeb Graph [13], Medial Axis [14], [15], hierarchical box decomposition [16], super-quadrics [17]-[20].
 More recent work demonstrates topological analysis of shape for grasping and caging [21], [22].
-Our HFTS proposes a hierarchical method for shape representation that encodes both the global and local shape of the object.
+Our Hierarchical Fingertip Space (HFTS) proposes a method for shape representation that encodes both the global and local geometric properties of the object.

-Classical work formulates contact-level grasp synthesis as an optimization problem [8], [12], [23]-[27] for which the objective-grasp stability-is commonly performed using force analysis in the contact wrench space [28].
-The problem of estimating feasible hand configurations has also been addressed in this context [2], [29].
+Classical works formulate contact-level grasp synthesis as an optimization problem [8], [12], [23]-[27] for which the objective - grasp stability - is commonly measured using force analysis in the contact wrench space [28].
+The problem of calculating feasible hand configurations has also been addressed in this context [2], [29].
 To account for uncertainties in physical properties of objects, grasp friction sensitivity [30] and independent contact regions [31] have been investigated.
 Our approach formulates fingertip grasping as an optimization problem considering grasp stability, adaptability and hand reachability to prepare a grasp for future adaptive execution against physical uncertainties.

 Approaches to force based grasp control range from geometry based analytic methods [32]-[34] to learning-based frameworks for force optimization [35], [36].
 In-hand manipulation has been addressed as finger gaiting with a rolling contact model and quasi-static assumption [37], [38].
-Hybrid position and force control has also been addressed [39]-[42] as well as impedance control [43]-[46].
+Hybrid position and force control has also been studied [39]-[42] as well as impedance control [43]-[46].
 Our approach allows for grasp stabilization through both contact force adaptation and finger gaiting planned in real-time using tactile feedback and the proposed Hierarchical Fingertip Space.

-In realistic tasks, the ability to retain a stable grasp on an object is an integral property of robust systems.
-A grasp originally estimated as stable may be perturbed while performing a manipulation with the held object.
-This is also valid for cases where some properties of the object change - weight can change if a glass held by the robot gets filled, environmental changes can affect friction coefficients, collision may cause slippage, etc. In addition, many of these properties may not be exactly known to start with.
+In realistic tasks, the ability to maintain a stable grasp on an object is an integral property of robust systems.
+A grasp that is originally stable may be perturbed while performing a manipulation with the held object.
+This is also valid for cases where some properties of the object change - weight can change if a glass held by the robot gets filled, environmental changes can affect friction coefficients, collision may cause slippage, etc. In addition, many of these properties may not be precisely known to start with.
 Thus, in-hand grasp adaptation may be needed after a grasp has been applied on an object.
 For this purpose, relying on visual feedback is not sufficient and many of the recent approaches facilitate haptic and proprioceptive information [7], [47]-[53].
 Finger gaiting may be further required when applying higher grasping force does not suffice [9], [54].
 Our work here builds upon [9], [54] and additionally allows for replanning during grasp execution.